W*# Are Non-Fungible Tokens (NFTs) And Why Are People Paying Millions For Them?

 If you throw in quite a big sum on buying NFTs and the interest levels and value of the NFT suddenly crashes, you could face huge losses and be left holding the bag.

-However, supports of NFTs argue that the scarcity of NFTs which is by design will keep prices up as long as interest in NFTs remains.
+However, supporters of NFTs argue that the scarcity of NFTs which is by design will keep prices up as long as interest in NFTs remains.

 Also, you need to be aware of NFT fakes.